 Upload a Mobile App to Your Account

-Beneath the Fuse Tab, you will find several service options.
-Select Identity.
+Beneath the Build Tab, you will find several service options.
+Select Authentication.
 Note: a blue highlight will appear showing the category is active.

 - Configure your desired SSO provider as described in Appdome for Single Sign-on